 These settings will produce this graph (based on arbitrary data):

-2. Create a new report using the Certification Completion report source.
+Create a new report by choosing the Course Completion report source and selecting Create and edit.

-3. Then, in the Columns tab, ensure there are the following columns; User’s Organisation Name, Status, and User ID number (this may involve removing other columns or adding these in).
+Then, in the Columns tab, ensure there are the following columns; Course name, Is complete and Is not complete (this may involve removing other columns or adding these in).

-4. Set the aggregation for the User ID number to Count, but make sure you don't set any other aggregation.
+Set the aggregation for the Is complete and Is not complete to Sum, but make sure you don't set any other aggregation.

-10. Scroll to the bottom of the page and click Save changes
+Scroll to the bottom of the page and click Save changes.

 To view the bar chart, click View this report, which is found just above the report title.